threefoldfoundation/tfchain/erc20/README.md

 their own storage requirements actually use getters and setters which access the storage.
 The storage structure is defined as a key-value store for all available primitive types.
 The key is defined as a `bytes32` type, in practice we use a `keccak256` hash.

+## Building

+A `compile.sh` script is present  in the contract folder to compile the contracts.

+The solidity compiler (`solc`) is required. :
+- Mac osx: `brew install solidity`

 ### Deployment

 There are 2 main contracts which need to be deployed: `Proxy` and the actual token implementation (`TokenV0`).
 The token contract needs to be deployed first, so the `Proxy` constructor can set the initial address of said contract.
 After that, contract upgrades can be done by using the `upgradeTo` method which is inheritted by the actual Token.
 Once the
 `Proxy` has been deployed, new owners can also be added to it (also via proxied calls to the `Token` contract), who will be allowed to add other owners, change the `Token` contract, and call protected methods on said contract.

-## Building and deployment

-In both the basic and extended folders a `compile.sh` script is present to compile the contracts.

-The solidity compiler (`solc`) is required. :
-- Mac osx: `brew install solidity`